$5.275M PharMerica Settlement Resolves Class Action Lawsuit Over March 2023 Data Breach [UPDATE]

 Settlement documents state that PharMerica settlement class members who submit a timely, valid claim form—which will be made available on the forthcoming settlement website—will have multiple options for reimbursement.

-In lieu of a documented loss payout, the settlement agreement explains that class members may instead file a claim to receive a one-time, pro-rated cash payment, or “Cash Payment B” which will be an equal share of what remains in the net settlement fund after the payment of attorneys fees, settlement administration expenses, lead plaintiff service awards, and the cost of all other settlement benefits.
+The settlement agreement explains that class members may also file a claim to receive, in addition to Cash Payment A, a one-time, pro-rated cash payment, or “Cash Payment B,” which will be an equal share of what remains in the net settlement fund after the payment of attorneys' fees, settlement administration expenses, lead plaintiff service awards, and the cost of all other settlement benefits.

-In addition to any cash payout, court documents relay that class members will also be able to file a claim for enrollment in one free year of credit monitoring services, which includes dark web monitoring, payday loan notifications, fraud consultation, and identity theft resolution services.
+In addition to any cash payout, court documents relay that class members can also enroll in one free year of credit monitoring services, which includes dark web monitoring, payday loan notifications, fraud consultation, and identity theft resolution services, without the need to file a claim form.

 Lastly, settlement documents indicate that PharMerica has changed its business practices and implemented enhanced security measures to mitigate the risk of a future data breach.